Sonar-Demos/deeper-sast-demo/README.md

 ## Storyboard

 The goal of this demo is to show the deeper SAST capabilities of the Java engine.
-We want to highlight that the usage of external libraries can introduce severe security vulnerabilities, which can be detected by Deep SAST.
+We want to highlight that the usage of external libraries can introduce severe security vulnerabilities, which can be detected by deeper SAST.

 The demo is a fictive Spring application implementing different functionalities which are vulnerable to security issues detected by our engine.
 All of these issues contain at least one step where the data flow: